Select Department

 What to edit?

-Ums and Ahhs – If there’s a section of the podcast where you completely lose track of what you’re saying and blurt out a number of umms and ahhs, it might be a good idea to remove them to keep your audio flowing.
-But it’s important to remember, that too much perfectionism can kill your podcast all together!
-You have to keep it sounding natural!
+If there’s a section of the podcast where you completely lose track of what you’re saying and blurt out a number of umms and ahhs, it might be a good idea to remove them to keep your audio flowing.
+But it’s important to remember that too much perfectionism can kill your podcast all together!
+You have to keep it sounding natural.

-Long Silences – Again, if there are periods of your podcast where there are unnecessarily long silences, you might want to shorten these.
-But again, you want to keep the podcast flowing naturally.
-If you want a quick way to do this, you can go to Effect > Truncate Silence to do this automatically.
+Again, if there are periods of your podcast where there are unnecessarily long silences, you might want to shorten these.
+But you still will want to keep the podcast flowing naturally.
+If you want a quick way to achieve this, you can go to Effect > Truncate Silence to do this automatically.

 How to edit?